ranfysvalle02/explainable-ml/README.md

 ---

-# Demystifying Sentiment Analysis: Enhancing Machine Learning with Explainability
+# Enhancing Machine Learning with Explainability

 Whether it's analyzing customer reviews, gauging public sentiment on social media, or monitoring brand reputation, **sentiment analysis** plays a pivotal role.
 But how do machines understand and interpret human emotions?
 Moreover, how can we ensure that these interpretations are transparent and trustworthy?
 In this blog post, we'll explore the fundamentals of sentiment analysis using classic machine learning techniques, delve into feature extraction, and uncover the importance of explainability in building reliable models.